haunt98/posts-go/posts/2022-12-25-go-test-asap.md

 you can use :)

 In my opinion, unit test is not that important (like must must have).
-It's just make sure your code is running excatly as you intent it to be.
+It's just make sure your code is running exactly as you intent it to be.
 If you don't think about edge case before, unit test won't help you.

 ## First, rewrite the impossible (to test) out